 IAM solutions allow organizations to manage employee access centrally, avoiding user logins to each application one at a time.
 This makes management easy and strengthens security, which applies to all access to the applications.
 For example, single sign-on (SSO) allows a user to log on once, and the user can securely access multiple applications, whereas layered controls, such as MFA, add a layer of security for sensitive systems such as financial or medical data.

-At its core, Identity and Access Management (IAM) collates several building blocks to understand, protect, and control digital identities, allowing for access control.
+IAM is built on several core components that work together to secure identities and control access.
 Each of these components has distinct purposes in allowing only the correct users/entities to access the correct systems and data.

-Authentication is the act of verifying that a digital identity is real and actually belongs to the person or system presenting the identity.
-Authentication methods can be as simple as providing a password or as advanced as using multi-factor authentication (MFA) with a combination of passwords, biometrics (e.g., fingerprint recognition, facial recognition), or adaptive authentication, which is becoming more common in IAM.
+Authentication verifies that a user or system is who they claim to be before access is granted.
+Modern IAM relies on MFA, biometrics, and adaptive authentication to reduce the risk of credential theft and unauthorized access.
 Adaptive authentication uses risk factors (e.g., where the user logs in from or what device the user logs in from) to determine whether or not to grant access.
 This is a useful and scalable way to ensure that if one of your authentication factors is compromised, the attacker cannot easily use other factors and gain access.

-After authentication is established, authorization determines the meaning of the identity; what the identity is allowed to do.
+After authentication is established, authorization defines what an authenticated identity is allowed to access and perform.
 Authorization determines access rights to applications, systems, or data, typically with ABAC (Attribute-Based Access Control) or RBAC (Role-Based Access Control) models, where access rights are determined by context, with ABAC, or by role, with RBAC, and the context may include: time of day, location, and project status.
 A finance manager may be authorized to view payroll systems, while a contractor may have temporary access to a project management tool.
 This fine-grained authorization helps drive the principle of least privilege.

 Administration manages the identity lifecycle from provisioning (creation of accounts and assignment of roles) through to deprovisioning (revoking access when no longer necessary).
 Automating management is important to reduce human error and to prevent security gaps, for instance, accounts that remain active after an individual leaves the organization.
 Administration includes the management of passwords, resets, escalations of privilege, and approval workflows, making it one of the most pivotal daily functions of IAM.

-IAM systems also have auditing and reporting capabilities that give organizations true visibility into access activities (who accessed what, when, and how).
+IAM provides centralized audit logs and reporting that show who accessed what, when, and why, supporting compliance and faster incident investigations.
 These logs are necessary for compliance and meeting regulatory requirements such as GDPR, HIPAA, and SOX.
 But these logs can also be a good indicator of insider threats or unusual behavior.
 For instance, if a contractor in your organization suddenly attempts to download a large amount of data outside of business hours, the IAM platform can alert you.
 Continuous monitoring and reporting strengthen your security posture and significantly ease audit readiness for compliance teams.

 When it comes to managing insider risk, compliance, and usability, IAM is very effective.
 For example, when employees leave or change roles, IAM systems automatically adjust users' attributes to revoke access and remove lingering permissions - eliminating one option for internal attack.
 Similarly, when approval to access resources originates from new locations or devices, context-based IAM policies can ask for additional verification.

-The primary benefits of identity access management (IAM) are security, compliance, and efficiency.
+IAM delivers three core benefits: stronger security, simplified compliance, and operational efficiency.
 IAM consolidates identity processes and provides accessibility to the right people with the least amount of risk while providing efficiencies for operations.

 The following are the benefits: